blold/help-center/docs/Introduction/README.md

 In order to add a page to existing documentation in the `/docs` folder, you need to create a new `Markdown` or `.md` page in a folder that already exists or by creating a new one.

 ## Formate of the page
-In order to be in compliance with `vuepress`, the tool, which we are currently using to create the documentation site,  your page needs to have minimum of this setup.
+In order to be in compliance with `vuepress`,  your page needs to have a minimum of this setup:
 ```
 ---
 title:  YOUR TITLE GOES HERE